mrvautin/githubdocs/docs/3 - How it works.md

 ##### Ordering

-You can easily order your docs by naming the files with a `~` followed by the number order.
-Eg: A file name for the first file would be `~1 First file` then a second file `~2 Second file` etc. You can see an example in the `/docs` folder.
+You can easily order your docs by naming the files with a `n - ` where `n` is the number order.
+Eg: A file name for the first file would be `1 - First file` then a second file `2 - Second file` etc. You can see an example in the `/docs` folder.
 Any numbering of files is stripped before indexing and display.